Justin Turner Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Athletics pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.06).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.07).

+- Athletics pitchers combine to surrender 135 total home runs at a rate of 1.4 per game (second-most in the league).

-- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
-He's put together a 4.86 ERA in 37 2/3 innings pitched, with 41 strikeouts.
+- Medina gets the start for the Athletics, his ninth of the season.
+He is 2-7 with a 6.34 ERA and 58 strikeouts in 59 2/3 innings pitched.

-- The righty last appeared in relief on Sunday, July 9, when he tossed one inning against the Boston Red Sox, allowing two earned runs while giving up three hits.
+- The righty last appeared in relief on Friday, July 7, when he tossed six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 4.86, with 10 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .291 against him.
+- The 24-year-old has a 6.34 ERA and 8.7 strikeouts per nine innings across 12 games this season, while allowing a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.